-Ahmad Khalid Majidyar is a Fellow and the Director of IranObserved Project at the Middle East Institute.
+Ahmad Khalid Majidyar is a Middle East & South Asia analyst with a focus on Iran, Afghanistan and Pakistan.
+He was previously a senior fellow and the director of IranObserved Project at the Middle East Institute.

-Previously, Ahmad worked as a media analyst with the BBC Monitoring in Afghanistan and as a humanitarian aid worker with the UNHCR in Pakistan.
+Previously, Majidyar worked as a media analyst with the BBC Monitoring in Afghanistan and as a humanitarian aid worker with the UNHCR in Pakistan.

 This individual is a guest contributor but is not an MEI-affiliated expert.
 We are not able to assist with contact requests.